E10

 Possible Causes

-Faulty battery charger, Incorrect charger settings, Loose battery connections causing voltage spikes, Alternator regulator fault (engine‑driven charge alternator)
+Faulty battery charger, incorrect charger settings, loose battery connections causing voltage spikes, alternator regulator fault (engine-driven charge alternator)

 How to Fix / Troubleshooting

-Safety: Over‑charging can cause batteries to vent gas.
+Safety: Overcharging can cause batteries to vent gas.
 Ensure good ventilation and avoid sparks near the battery bank.

-- Inspect charger: Locate the JCB‑supplied battery charger in the control panel.
-Check for correct input voltage, settings (if adjustable), and any status LEDs indicating fault.
+- Inspect charger: Locate the JCB-supplied battery charger in the control panel.
+Check for correct input voltage, settings (if adjustable), and any status LEDs indicating a fault.

 - Check connections: Tighten charger output terminals and battery posts.
 Loose connections can cause erratic readings.

-- Engine alternator check: With engine running, measure charging voltage from the engine‑mounted alternator.
+- Engine alternator check: With the engine running, measure charging voltage from the engine-mounted alternator.
 If excessively high, the alternator regulator may be faulty and require replacement.

 Advertisements